This information is for US healthcare professionals only.

 Click “continue” only if you are a US healthcare professional.

-Myalept is available only through the ByMySide Specialty Pharmacy Partners.
+Myalept is available only through Specialty Pharmacies.
 Your Specialty Pharmacy will fill your prescription each month and deliver it directly to you whether you are at home or at work or even if you are traveling or moving.
 The Specialty Pharmacy provides information on possible interactions with any other medications you may be taking, so be sure to tell the pharmacist and your doctor about all your medications, including vitamins and herbal supplements.
 Also, the Specialty Pharmacy can help you stay on track with Myalept treatment by calling to remind you about refills.

 What is Myalept?